Minnesota dentist who killed Zimbabwe lion draws threats, protests

 Bloomington Police have stepped up patrols around the office are investigating a phoned-in threat, Deputy Chief Mike Hartley said.

-"A terroristic threats report related to this incident was taken by our police department yesterday and will be investigated like any other similar offense report," Hartley said in an email.
+"A terroristic threats report related to this incident was taken by our police department yesterday and will be investigated like any other similar offence report," Hartley said in an email.

 The Minneapolis-based Animal Rights Coalition said a protest was planned on Wednesday at the office, where a small memorial of stuffed animals was placed at the building entrance.